MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Select-Object.md

 Specifies objects to send to the cmdlet through the pipeline.
 This parameter enables you to pipe objects to Select-Object.

-When you use the InputObject parameter with Select-Object, instead of piping command results to Select-Object, the InputObject value—even if the value is a collection that is the result of a command, such as –InputObject \(Get-Process\)—is treated as a single object.
+When you use the InputObject parameter with Select-Object, instead of piping command results to Select-Object, the InputObject value-even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)-is treated as a single object.
 Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use Select-Object to filter a collection of objects for those objects that have specific values in defined properties, you use Select-Object in the pipeline, as shown in the examples in this topic.

 ```yaml